Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Asymptotic behavior of the solution curve at big-bang and Thurston boundary

-as $\tau\to-\infty$.
-We have now obtained the necessary estimates from Einstein's equations in CMCSH gauge.
-Utilizing these estimates we want to establish a relation between the hyperbolic length of a nontrivial element of $\pi_{1}(\Sigma_{g})$ and its transverse measure against the measured foliation associated with the holomorphic quadratic differential.
-As mentioned previously, we have a natural holomorphic quadratic differential associated to the Einstein flow due to the fact that corresponding to each transverse-traceless tensor $\kappa^{TT}$, we may associate a holomorphic quadratic differential.
+for a suitable constant $0<C_{\varphi}<\infty$.
+We shall prove an improved version of these estimates later in lemma \ref{theoremproof2}.
+We have now obtained the necessary estimates from Einstein's equations in the CMCSH gauge.
+Utilizing these estimates we want to establish a relation between the hyperbolic length of a nontrivial element of $\pi_{1}(\Sigma_{p})$ and its transverse measure against the measured foliation associated with the holomorphic quadratic differential.
+As mentioned previously, we have a natural holomorphic quadratic differential associated to the Einstein flow due to the fact that corresponding to each transverse-traceless tensor $k^{TT}$, we may associate a holomorphic quadratic differential.
 Here, we define the following quadratic differential